SQL DEFAULT Constraint

 VALUES (2, 'JWS89', 'UAE');

-Here, the default value of the college_country column is set to US.
-So, when we try to insert a NULL value to the college_country column, it is replaced with US by default.
+The default value of the college_country column is set to US.
+When we insert a row without specifying a value for the college_country column, it is automatically set to US by default.

 DEFAULT Constraint With Alter Table